dB-SPL/takprotobuf/README.md

 ## Usage

 The library currently contains two basic functions.   `parseProto()` decodes a protobuf and returns the contents of the message.  `xmlToProto()` encodes XML to TAK protobuf.
-I'll be adding an additional functionton to encode a protobuf directlyfrom a Python oject or class.
+I'll be adding an additional functionton to encode a protobuf directly from a Python oject or class.

 ### xmlToProto()

-Given a string which contains either a CoT message in XML or the path to an XML file containing a CoT message, the function `xmlToProto(xml)` will return a byte array containing the binary protobuf.
+Given a string which contains either a CoT message in XML or the path to an XML file containing a CoT message, the function `xmlToProto()` will return a byte array containing the binary protobuf.

 For example, if the string `xml` contained:
 ```